International Association of Department Stores

 The International Association of Department Stores (IADS) is a retail trade association founded in 1928 by a group of department stores with the goal of introducing modern management methods derived from the scientific management movement to their retail format.

 History

-In the middle of the 1920s, American management theories, such as the scientific management of F.W.
-Taylor, started spreading in Europe.
+In the middle of the 1920s, American management theories, the north face as the scientific management of F. W. Taylor, started spreading in Europe.
 The International Management Institute (I.M.I.) was established in Geneva in 1927 to facilitate the diffusion of such ideas.

 Edward Filene, a member of the I.M.I.
 Board of Directors and Chairman of Filene's department store in Boston, decided—with Emile Bernheim of Innovation in Brussels (later known as Galeria Inno), Pierre Laguionie of the Printemps in Paris and Ragnar Sachs of Nordiska Kompaniet in Stockholm—to apply I.M.I.'s teachings about scientific management to the department store retail format.
 They created the Association of Department Stores in Paris in 1928 under the supervision of the first General Secretary Werner Kaufmann, and were joined the same year by Harrods of London and Magasin du Nord of Copenhagen.